johnteske/vectorscores/projects/adsr/_info.md

 ### Notation
 Time is written proportionally.
-Durations are indicated by standard flags, stemless noteheads, and dotted values at 60 beats per minute.
+Durations are indicated by standard flags and stemless noteheads, including dotted values, at 60 beats per minute.
 Above each bar is its duration in seconds. <!--smaller ticks indicated seconds.-->
 <!--<p>
     Boxes indciate groups of notes for phrasing and to help visualize durations.